The Letters of Faith

 I do not know where I originally heard the following explanation, so I cannot give credit where due, but the following describes time, as Elohim may see it, better than anything else I have ever heard:

-While we are restricted, second by second, and limited to sixty-second minutes, Elohim is not!
-As the creator, all life emanates from Him, and with the ability to see and use time without restriction, we can visualize how He can know the birth and death of every soul.
-We can also see how He planned for each of His children, before time even began.
+While we are restricted, second by second, and limited to sixty-second minutes – only moving in one direction – Elohim is not!
+As the Creator, all life emanates from Him, and with the ability to see and use time without restriction, we can visualize how He can know the birth and death of every soul.
+Furthermore, we can also see how He planned for each of His children, before time even began.

-When Elohim walked the lines of time, He saw the deeds (right or wrong), which we were freely and knowingly going to do.
-In His knowledge of us, He planned around, and in spite of those deeds.
+When Elohim walked the lines of time, He also saw the deeds (right or wrong), which we were freely and knowingly going to do.
+In His knowledge of us, therefore, He planned around, and in spite of those deeds.
 He knew everything we would and would not do, and He also knew who would, and who would not receive His Son as their personal Master, Messiah and King.

 Perhaps through this understanding of time, we can comprehend how the Psalmist was led to say, “How precious also are Your thoughts unto me, O El!
 How great is the sum of them!
 If I should count them, they are more in number than the sand.
 When I awake, I am still with You” (Psalms 139:17-18 ENB).

 Letter 7: Reconciliation & Sin – Examples of His Predetermination